mhmtayberk/ayberkninja.github.io/all_collections/_posts/2025-12-24-universal-vulnerabilities-of-ml-models.md

 The biggest difference is this: The weights_only logic introduced with PyTorch 2.6+ is not yet standard in the Scikit-Learn world.
 The moment you load a .joblib file with joblib.load(), a fully-fledged Python interpreter starts running in the background.

-Using the same logic, let's quickly create one example that can be detected and one that cannot be detected after uploading to HuggingFace.
+Using the same logic, let's quickly create one example that can be detected and one that cannot be detected after uploading to Hugging Face.

 ### Loud Joblib
 Here, we are using os.system directly.
-When the joblib file is loaded, the Pickle protocol will see the posix.system call and it will be labeled as Unsafe by HuggingFace.
+When the joblib file is loaded, the Pickle protocol will see the posix.system call and it will be labeled as Unsafe by Hugging Face.

 ```python
 import joblib